-The flexible model framework developed by the project links existing models to consider UK-wide climate impacts and risks, including potential adaptation options.
-In our first version, it considers the implications of climate change on crops, heat stress, flooding, drought and water supply.
+In its current form, the implications of climate change on agriculture, biodiversity, heat stress, flooding, drought and water supply are considered.
 It includes changes to urban building density and type, land surface material and biodiversity enhancement.
-Driving these future changes across these different sectors are the latest UK socioeconomic scenarios and UK climate scenarios.
+Driving these future changes across these different sectors are the latest UK Shared Socioeconomic Pathways (SSPs) and UK climate scenarios.

 Results